microsoft/FluidFramework/.changeset/gold-badgers-float.md

 "@fluidframework/shared-object-base": minor
 ---

-New feature: Added type guards for DDS types
+Type guards for DDS types

 In the 2.0 release of Fluid, the concrete class implementations for DDSes were hidden from Fluid's API surface.
 This made `instanceof` checks fail to work correctly.